 - updating this procedure in consultation and communication with key stakeholders;

 - ensuring leadership coaches and workplace relations consultants are kept up to date with the University’s performance development requirements; and

 - generally providing advice and support with regard to the Performance Development Process: Academic Staff

-The Office of Planning and Quality is responsible for providing a range of evaluation services including maintaining the SETU data that must be included in an academic staff member’s performance development portfolio.
-If a staff member fails to include his or her SETU data in the performance development portfolio and continues to neglect providing the data following a specific request from the performance supervisor and/or head of unit, The Office of Planning and Quality will release the data directly to the performance supervisor and/or head of unit.
-Refer to The Office of Planning and Quality
+University Planning and Statistics is responsible for providing a range of evaluation services including maintaining the SETU data that must be included in academic staff performance development portfolios.
+If staff fail to include SETU data in the performance development portfolio and continue to neglect providing the data following a specific request from the performance supervisor and/or head of unit, University Planning and Statistics will release the data directly to the performance supervisor and/or head of unit.
+Refer to University Planning and Statistics.

 Related enterprise agreement clauses